-3 Install the bracket and the screw.
+${f 3}$ Install the bracket and the screw.

-Note: Removing an adapter frees up system resources.
+Removing an adapter frees up system resources.
 If you remove an ISA legacy adapter, you must use the Configuration/Setup Utility program to set the previously used resources to [Available].
-For more information, see Chapter 7, "Completing the Installation" on page 73.
+For more information, see Chapter 7, "Completing the Installation" on page 67.

-- Go to the device-record form in Using Your Personal Computer, and delete the name of the adapter you removed. - If you removed the side cover or the system board, replace them.
-See "Removing the System Board" on page 41 and "Removing the Side Cover" on page 39. - To work with another option, go to the appropriate section. - To complete the installation, go to Chapter 7, "Completing the Installation" on page 73.
+- Go to the device-record form in the IntelliStation E Pro User Guide, and delete the name of the adapter you removed. - If you removed the side cover, the AGP adapter, or the system board, replace them.
+See "Removing and Installing the System Board" on page 36, "Removing and Installing an AGP Adapter" on page 32, and "Removing the Side Cover" on page 34. - To work with another option, go to the appropriate section. - To complete the installation, go to Chapter 7, "Completing the Installation" on page 67.

-Installing an AGP Adapter
+Removing and Installing an AGP Adapter